google/google-drive-shell-extension/README.md

 # Important Notice Of Archive
-This project is no longer being maintained and therefor being moved to the archive.
+This project is no longer being maintained and therefore being moved to the archive.

 # About Google Drive Shell Extension